astridx/meinblog/content/posts/joomla/31joomla-ansicht-nach-kategorien.en.md

   - Joomla
 ---

 Why use categories?
 One reason for categories is that there are many posts on a site.
 They can be grouped and managed more easily.
 Example: In post management, posts can be filtered by category.
-If there are 200 posts in the site, it is easy to find a post if you know its category.
+If there are 200 posts in the site, it is easy to find a post if you know its category.<!-- \index{categories (frontend)} -->

 For the frontend, there are built-in menu item types in Joomla! that use categories: Category Blog, Category List.
 The menu entry types (also called "layouts") simplify the display of posts in a category.
 When a new post is assigned to the category, it automatically appears on the page.
 This display is configurable.